 queues:

-- Ticket sorting: Determines whether tickets are ordered in the queues and assigned by priority and date created or by nearest SLA breach.
+- Ticket sorting: (Growth plans and above for Zendesk Suite; Professional plans and above for Support, Talk, and Chat) Determines whether tickets are ordered in the queues and assigned by priority and date created or by nearest SLA breach.

 - Assignment method: Determines whether omnichannel routing assigns work to agents with the highest spare capacity or agents who have gone the longest without being assigned work for the channel.
 Regardless of the method you select, agents must have an eligible status and spare capacity for the channel to be routed work.